🔍 공개 퀴즈 검색

 2. Air pressure

-3. Strong electromagnet to lift metal ✓
+3. Electromagnet to lift metal ✓

 4. Hooks and chains only